MikeBishop/http-layering/draft-bishop-decomposing-http.md

 treated as a new transport.
-For example, QUIC was originally designed as a transport adaptation layer for HTTP over UDP, but is now being refactored into a general-purpose transport layer for multiple protocols.
+For example, QUIC was originally designed as a transport adaptation layer for HTTP over UDP, but is now being refactored into a general-purpose transport layer for arbitrary protocols.
 Such a refactoring will require separating the services QUIC provides that are general to all applications from the services which exist purely to enable a mapping of HTTP to QUIC.
 (In the table above, QUIC is referenced as